SuborbitalPigeon/chapter_image/text/image.md

 ### Filtering and boundary modes

 The pixels which make up an image are located at integer coordinate values.
-By applying geometric transforms, it is highly likely that the new locations of pixels would ideally be at floating-point coordinates, which is not possible due to the matrix representations of images, so a *filtering* algorithm must be applied.
+By applying geometric transforms, it is highly likely the new locations of pixels would ideally be at floating-point coordinates, which is not possible due to the matrix representations of images, so a *filtering* algorithm must be applied.

 The simplest technique is to assign the ideal floating-point pixel value to the nearest pixel in the output image.
 This can result in significant artefacts (for example, severe aliasing for small angle rotations), and so more complex methods such as *linear* or *cubic* filtering can be used, which interpolate between the floating-point coordinate values to generate the output pixels.